 GeneCards Summary for SARS2 Gene

 SARS2 (Seryl-TRNA Synthetase 2, Mitochondrial) is a Protein Coding gene.
-Diseases associated with SARS2 include hyperuricemia, pulmonary hypertension, renal failure, and alkalosis and hyperuricemia.
-Among its related pathways are Gene Expression and Selenium Metabolism and Selenoproteins.
-GO annotations related to this gene include serine-tRNA ligase activity.
+Diseases associated with SARS2 include Hyperuricemia, Pulmonary Hypertension, Renal Failure, And Alkalosis Syndrome and Hyperuricemia.
+Among its related pathways are tRNA Aminoacylation and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include aminoacyl-tRNA ligase activity.
 An important paralog of this gene is ENSG00000269547.

 Catalyzes the attachment of serine to tRNA(Ser).
-Is also able to aminoacylate tRNA(Sec) with serine, to form the misacylated tRNA L-seryl-tRNA(Sec), which will be further converted into selenocysteinyl-tRNA(Sec) (By similarity).
+Is also probably able to aminoacylate tRNA(Sec) with serine, to form the misacylated tRNA L-seryl-tRNA(Sec), which will be further converted into selenocysteinyl-tRNA(Sec).